-This management's discussion and analysis ("MD&A") of Plata Latina Minerals Corporation ("Plata" or the "Company") for the nine months ended September 30, 2019, takes into account information available up to and including November 22, 2019, the date of the MD&A. This MD&A should be read in conjunction with the condensed interim consolidated financial statements for the nine months ended September 30, 2019 and the audited consolidated financial statements for the year ended December 31, 2018.
-The financial statements referred to above are available on the Company's website at www.plminerals.com and on the SEDAR website at www.sedar.com.
-The information provided herein supplements, but does not form part of, the consolidated interim condensed financial statements for the nine months ended September 30, 2019.
+This management's discussion and analysis ("MD&A") of Plata Latina Minerals Corporation ("Plata" or the "Company") for the year ended December 31, 2019, takes into account information up to and including March 27, 2020, the date of this report.
+This MD&A supplements but does not form part of the audited consolidated financial statements for the year ended December 31, 2019.
+As such, this MD&A should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2019, prepared in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The consolidated financial statements referred to above are available on the Company's website at www.sedar.com.